Paradox696969/Apophenia-Investigation/README.md

 # Apophenia-Investigation
-A BTYSTE Project on the exploration of Apophenia and Pareidolia in Machine Learning Models.
+A BT Young Scientist Project on the exploration of Apophenia and Pareidolia in Machine Learning Models.